websauna/websauna/docs/source/narrative/misc/task.rst

 Introduction
 ============

-You can achieve responsive page rendering by offloadindg long running blocking calls from HTTP request processing to external worker processes.
+You can achieve responsive page rendering by offloading long running blocking calls from HTTP request processing to external worker processes.
 Websauna uses :ref:`Celery` for asynchronous task processing.
 Celery allows asynchronous execution of delayed and scheduled tasks.

 Installation
 ============